 The type of aftercare treatment recommended will depend on where you have the procedure done.

-Often therapy techniques, such as stretches, are suggested to make sure the released piece of tissue doesn’t re-attach after the surgery.
+Often, therapy techniques, such as stretches, are suggested to make sure the piece of released tissue doesn’t re-attach after the surgery.

 Can babies successfully breastfeed with a lip tie?

 Frenulums are normal.
 They give stability to the upper lip, lower lip, and tongue in the mouth.

 Labial frenulums are normal.
 Many breastfed babies nurse successfully with varying degrees of lip tissue to gum line insertions.

 When a breastfeeding baby is well attached, it’s hard to see the top lip, let alone the bottom lip, which is usually buried in the underside of the breast.
 If the top lip tissue is causing a functional problem, it can be considered a lip tie.

 Breastfeeding latch depends a lot on the individual anatomies of both mother and baby.